IshamMohamed/synca/README.md

 # synca
 Asynchronous API action generator for C# API projects.
 Using [C# Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/), this framework shall generate actions in the API project to enable [asynchronous request-reply pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/async-request-reply) for actions.

+## Internals
+The generated action that follows async request-reply pattern uses `ConcurrentQueue<Func<CancellationToken, (string, Task<IActionResult>)>>` to get the actual long running action to a queue along with a run0time generateed GUID to identify the job, store it in the in-process memory cache, implementing `IMemoryCache` and send the reply.
+The below is the sequence of operations:
+1) Queue the long running job along with the identifying GUID.
+2) Reply the identifying GUID in the location header to user through `Accepted` HTTP response.
+3) In-process background job, `QueuedHostedService` dequeues the job and executing it.
+4) If there is any `GET` request comes to check the result of the job while it is still processing - the same reply sent in (2) will be served.
+5) If there is any `GET` request comes to check the result after job completes - the actual response will be served.

+The actual response will be kept in the memory cache for one day since first accessed.

 ## Prerequisite for code generation
-### .NET 5
+### .NET 5 Preview
 - C# Source Generators support .NET 5.
 ### API Project
 - Should have project reference to `synca.lib.csproj` project and `synca.gen.csproj` with `OutputItemType="Analyzer" ReferenceOutputAssembly="false"`.